-I teach and mentor students - from undergraduates learning Python to youth discovering coding for the first time - committed to making computer science accessible and inclusive.
+I teach and mentor students - from undergraduates learning software engineering to youth discovering coding for the first time - committed to making computer science accessible and inclusive.

-Before my academic career, I spent nearly a decade as a software engineer and technical project manager building enterprise systems — giving me a practitioner's eye for what research actually needs to solve.
+Before academia, I spent nearly a decade as a software engineer and technical project manager building enterprise systems — giving me a practitioner's eye for what research actually needs to solve.

 Peer-reviewed work published at top software engineering venues, with more under review.